What1s1ove/bs-content-challenge/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 This is possible but only in NodeJS.
 In Deno we must always explicitly specify the file with its extension.

-These are two more reasons Dahl regrets about Node:
+These are two more things Dahl regrets about Node:

 - `index.js`:
   - I thought it was cute because there was `index.html`;